-Website: http://writingprogram.wsu.edu/unites/writingcenter/gpwc/

-Phone Number: (509) 335-3413 or (509) 335-5898
+Website: https://writingprogram.wsu.edu/graduate-and-professional-writing-center/ Phone Number: (509) 335-7959 Location: Smith CUE 305

-Location: CUE 414

 Graduate School

 The Graduate School has specific expectations and procedures students are expected to follow for completing course work toward their degree.
 For example, there are procedures and paper work for officially establishing a thesis/dissertation advisory committee and for thesis/dissertation formatting.
 Most importantly, the graduate school has very strict guidelines on meeting deadlines and filing forms for scheduling defenses.
 The most current and up-to-date information about graduate school policies, procedures, and forms can be found on the Graduate School website.
 Students should bookmark and familiarize themselves with this site.